NUnit Tutorial

 }

-In next tutorial, we learn more about TestCase properties, like how to pass array to TestCase method and control the execution order.
+In the next tutorial, we learn more about TestCase properties, like how to pass an array to the TestCase method and control the execution order.